 In the end, these trips worked and I remember being disappointed when they ended.
 Perhaps what my parents figured out was to not sweat the small stuff or they were really good at just ignoring the rest of us when their sanity depended on it.
 Maybe all the rough parts did not matter when balanced against the one little victory - the fact if you open your eyes, the close quarters of the family vacation can give you a glimpse into what makes your family strong.

-The first little victory of this vacation was noticed before it even began.
+The first little victory of this family vacation was noticed before it even began.
 A joint vacation with my parents is a family tradition that goes back to my first marriage when we lived on different coasts and vacation time was a chance for us to reconnect.
-This tradition has survived us all moving to California, a divorce and new additions to my family.
+This tradition has survived us all moving to California, a divorce, and new additions to my family.

 The reaction that my wife usually gets when telling people that my mother is joining us on a vacation is one of sympathy.
 Fortunately, their relationship is not one that requires it.
 Perhaps due to experience, my mother seems to have a healthy respect for boundaries.
-This eliminates conflict and makes her participation an enhancement instead of chore.
-It is also a great opportunity for quality time with the grandchildren.
+This eliminates conflict and makes her participation an enhancement instead of a chore.
+It is also a great opportunity for quality time with her grandchildren.

 Any apprehension for this choice was alleviated somewhere after Sacramento.
-This is when the 16 year old put down the video game he was playing and looked out the window of the car.
+This is when the 16-year old put down the video game he was playing and looked out the window of the car.
 He then remarked how beautiful it was.
 To be sure, he has spent plenty of time during this trip in his digital world, but I will accept the victory in seeing any glimpse of the analog kid.
 After all, as my multitude of comments on my blog will attest, I have not exactly unplugged myself either.

 Another one of our vacation traditions is for me to try to find an activity that my son and I can do together.
 The first of these activities was renting a Mouse Boat to speed across the huge lake in front of the Magic Kingdom in Florida as my oldest daughter and her mother swam with the fish at Epcot.
 We had discussed a couple of options for this trip, but it was not settled until he found a zip line course that he wanted to try.
 The Third Triplet immediately piped in that she was looking forward to joining us.